 Get in touch if you would like to discuss a project or connect with local artists.

 Sasiwimon Wongjarin is an international cultural manager, with particular interests in cultural diversity and creative expression for sustainability and social change.
 She managed the foundation and the international residency programmes for The Land Foundation, an artist run initiative based in Chiangmai that focuses on natural farming, self-learning through meditation and contemporary art.

 She has worked for the Asia-Europe Foundation (ASEF), in Singapore, an intergovernmental organisation of 53 member-countries.
 She managed the Asia-Europe Museum Network (ASEMUS), the Creative Encounters programme (which supported cultural partnerships to promote co-productions among Asian and European artists) and Creative Networks programme (to facilitate greater exchange and collaboration among cultural networks in Asia and Europe).

-Currently she is working with the British Council in Bangkok, specialising in arts and the creative industries.
-She manages Crafting Futures Thailand projects, which strengthen the crafts sector as important part of the creative industries in Thailand.
-The projects provide creative skills and professional opportunities for women in the crafts sector as well as supporting the revitalisation of their cultural assets through collaborative activities and partnerships within Southeast Asia and in relation to the UK.
 In addition, she has been a board member of Samsara Foundation Thailand, which aims to reduce poverty by giving hill tribe children in the poorest province of Thailand (Mae Hong Son) a chance to attend and finish basic education.

-Claire Rosslyn Wilson
+Claire Rosslyn Wilson, Communication Advisor

 Studio 88 is hosted by the family-run Sak Homestay.